bingomanatee/looking-glass-engine-2/README.md

 The first form of the constructor is preferred.

 As a side note, setting the value as an object in the constructor will *not* create a map ValueStream;
 only setting the children property will do so.
-This also means that the only way to initialize a map valueStream with children in the constructor is the first form of the constructor (by passing a parameter).
+This also means that the only way to initialize a ValueStream with children in the constructor is the first form of the constructor (by passing a parameter).
 Otherwise you'll need to define children parametrically, post-construction.

 ```javascript